zerrymore/AutoSM/README.md

 └── 📂 templates
   └── 📜 home.html
 ```
-- 📂 ComplementaryExperiments: Comparisons with one correct-by-construction approach
+- `ComplementaryExperiments`: Comparisons with one correct-by-construction approach
-- 📂 Input_output: The examples used to present the workflow.
+- `Input_output`: The examples used to present the workflow.
-- 📂 src: the source code of our implementation
+- `src`: the source code of our implementation
-- 📂 static: static configurations including images and .css file.
+- `static`: static configurations including images and .css file.
-- 📂 templates: html page of web-based frontend
+- `templates`: html page of web-based frontend

 ## User tutorial

 Here gives an overivew for the general workflow of the tool.
 We use a toy example to illustrate how user can interact with the tool and how tool can generate formal specificaions and check the results automatically.

+## Reference

+[1] Cheval, Vincent, Charlie Jacomme, Steve Kremer, and Robert Künnemann.
+2022. ''SAPIC+: Protocol Verifiers of the World, Unite!''
+In 31st USENIX Security Symposium (USENIX Security 22), 3935–52.